Video prospecting cuts through the noise of cold calls and text-heavy emails. It helps you connect with buyers, hold their attention, and close deals.

 Tools like UserGems can also identify warm paths into target accounts by tracking customer job changes.
 This allows you to see which of your past (and possibly, happy) customers have switched to a new role and may be willing to introduce you to their new team.

-These folks may even hold a leadership role themselves.
-According to our research, new executives spend 70% of their budget in the first 100 days.
+Many of these contacts hold leadership roles.
+Our research shows new executives spend 70% of their budget in the first 100 days.
 You can convert them faster by reaching out to them in time using a personalized video message.

 After you figure out who your target viewer is, make some decisions about the video you want to create.
-While this will change depending on a variety of factors such as your budget, tools, and your prospect’s attention span, there are a handful of questions you can ask yourself to create a roadmap, such as:
+The specifics depend on your budget, tools, and prospect attention span.
+Here are key questions to answer:

 The type of video you make depends on what your goal is.
 For example, you could create a webcam-based video (great for introducing yourself) or a screen-recorded video (perfect for walking viewers through how your tool works).